-Bullying is a form of child-on-child abuse.
-Bullying is wrong and damages children.
-The intentional hurt to others can be physical or emotional and is often motivated by prejudice against particular groups.
+Bullying is behaviour by an individual or group that intentionally inflicts suffering on another individual or group.
+It is a form of child-on-child abuse.
+Bullying is wrong and damages children, the intentional hurt to others can be physical or emotional and is often motivated by prejudice against particular groups.
 Banstead Prep recognises the seriousness of bullying in causing psychological damage and even suicide.
 For this reason, we seek to promote good behaviour in all that the pupils do, rather than merely deter anti-social behaviour.
 It is recognised that no school is likely to be completely free from incidents of bullying from time to time but this school regards bullying as particularly serious and firm action will always be taken against it.
 In cases of severe and persistent bullying the sanctions of exclusion or expulsion may be imposed by the school.

 This policy applies to all members of our school community, including those in our EYFS setting.
-This document is available in line with our Provision of Information Policy and should be read in conjunction with: Safeguarding Children and Child Protection policies and procedures, Behaviour policy document; Policies for Acceptable use of Technology for Pupils and Staff, Exclusions policy document; Personal, Social, Health, Citizenship and Economic Education (PSHCEE) and Spiritual, Moral, Social and Cultural (SMSC) development of pupils.
-The policy has regard to relevant legislation and governmental guidance.
+This document is available in line with our Provision of Information Policy and should be read in conjunction with: Safeguarding Children and Child Protection policies and procedures, Behaviour policy document; Policies for Acceptable use of Technology for Pupils and Staff, Exclusions policy document; PSHCEE (personal, social, health, citizenship & economic education) schemes of work and SMSC (spiritual, moral, social & cultural) development of pupils.
+The policy has regard to relevant legislation and governmental guidance